W9KSB/W9KSB-Antenna-Rotator/README.md

 ## About This Project (Overview)

 This project is not a polished commercial product.
 It is a real-world, homebrew build that grew out of practical needs, experimentation, and a lot of tinkering.
+This project is provided for educational and hobby purposes only.
+Use at your own risk.
+I am not responsible for any damage resulting from construction or use.

 The W9KSB Antenna Rotator exists because I wanted a reliable way to automate satellite tracking and reception from home without expensive commercial hardware.
 Along the way, the project evolved through trial, error, discussion, and learning — exactly how most good DIY projects do.